 by Tari Prinster.
 Excerpt from ‘Yoga for Cancer: A Guide to Managing Side Effects, Boosting Immunity, and Improving Recovery for Cancer Survivors’.
-Pre-Order at Amazon.
+Purchase your copy today.

 As a yoga teacher, I hear one thing all the time: “I can’t do yoga because I’m not flexible!”
 People say this before they’re diagnosed with cancer, or even if they are not given a cancer diagnosis.
 A flexible body is a useful body because we can do more with it, moving bones freely and without pain.
 We want to be able to reach for that shoebox on the top shelf, or bend over to tie our shoes.